openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 Key points to note:

-1. The `foreign` modifier indicates an external function.
+1. The `foreign` modifier indicates an external function declaration.
 Functions marked with `foreign` can only be declared, not implemented.
-2. Parameters and return types in `foreign` declarations must conform to the type mapping between C and Cangjie.
-For details, see [Type Mapping](./cangjie-c.md#type-mapping).
+2. Parameters and return types in `foreign` declarations must conform to the type mapping rules between C and Cangjie.
+See [Type Mapping](./cangjie-c.md#type-mapping) for details.
-3. Since C functions may involve unsafe operations, calls to `foreign` functions must be wrapped in an `unsafe` block; otherwise, a compilation error will occur.
+3. Since C functions may perform unsafe operations, calls to `foreign` functions must be wrapped in an `unsafe` block; otherwise, a compilation error will occur.
-4. The `@C` modifier can only be used with `foreign` function declarations.
-Using it with other declarations will cause a compilation error.
+4. The `@C` modifier can only be used with `foreign` function declarations, not other declarations.
-5. `@C` can only modify `foreign` functions, non-generic functions in the top-level scope, and `struct` types.
+5. `@C` supports only `foreign` functions, non-generic functions in the top-level scope, and `struct` types.
 6. `foreign` functions do not support named parameters or default values.
-Variadic parameters are allowed using `...` and must be the last in the parameter list.
+Variadic parameters are allowed using `...` at the end of the parameter list.
 Variadic parameters must satisfy the `CType` constraint but need not be of the same type.
 7. Although Cangjie (CJNative backend) provides stack expansion capabilities, Cangjie cannot perceive the actual stack usage of C functions.
-Therefore, FFI calls into C functions still carry the risk of stack overflow (which may cause runtime crashes or unexpected behavior).
-Developers should adjust the `cjStackSize` configuration based on actual needs.
+Therefore, FFI calls into C functions still carry the risk of stack overflow (potentially causing runtime crashes or undefined behavior).
+Developers should adjust `cjStackSize` configuration as needed.

 Examples of invalid `foreign` declarations: